- Brand: FDP

 Operation:

-The SFR should be used with DMR radios capable of Tier II DMO dual slot trunk (sometimes referred to as pseudo trunk or virtual trunk).
-DMO trunk radios will use whichever time slot is available.
+The SFR should be used with DMR radios capable of Tier II DMO Dual Slot Trunk (sometimes referred to as pseudo trunk or virtual trunk).
+DMO DST radios will use whichever time slot is available.
 Most Tier II DMR radios can do this.

 Specifications: